Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

-Now if you turn on a typical RV AC, it will draw 4-7 amps at first, when running without the compressor.
-When the compressor turns on, the current draw will surge to as much as 13-16 amps momentarily, before it levels out again at about 4-7 amps while it is doing its cooling work.
+Now if you turn on a typical RV AC, it will draw four to seven amps at first, when running without the compressor.
+When the compressor turns on, the current draw will surge to as much as 13-16 amps momentarily, before it levels out again at about four to seven amps while it is doing its cooling work.

 So, at a 30-amp site, the AC will leave you between 12 and 24 amps for other appliances and accessories to utilize.
 So it is up to you to manage your usage of current, to avoid an overload condition during peak periods of the day.